Check out the First Timer’s Guide to the Bash.

-However please note that that there are strict restrictions on vehicle movements for vehicles inside the campground: Your car must remain parked and stationary at your campsite for the duration of the event, until roll out.
+However please note that there are strict restrictions on vehicle movements for vehicles inside the campground.
+Your car must remain parked and stationary at your campsite for the duration of the event, until roll out.
 Passouts are not available for vehicles.

-Due to the possibility of adverse weather conditions affecting the access and safety of the proposed Event venue, The Broken Hill Mundi Mundi Bash reserves the right to change the venue location to alternative sites within the Broken Hill area at any time prior to or during the Event.
+Due to the possibility of adverse weather conditions affecting the access and safety of the proposed event venue, The Mundi Mundi Bash reserves the right to change the venue location to alternative sites within the Broken Hill area at any time prior to or during the event.